 Hunger exists in every county in our nation.
-In Kansas and Missouri, there are hungry people living in sparsely-populated rural counties, suburban communities and urban centers.
+In Kansas and Missouri, there are people experiencing food insecurity in sparsely-populated rural counties, suburban communities and urban centers.
 Before the COVID-19 pandemic began, food insecurity was at the lowest point seen since before the Great Recession of 2008.
-The pandemic increased food insecurity significantly in 2020, and the numbers still remain at high levels.
+The pandemic increased food insecurity significantly in 2020, and the numbers have continued to rise even higher since.

 What Does it Mean to be Hungry?